GE2020: Singapore all set for Polling Day with additional safety measures

 THE VOTING PROCESS

-When voters arrive at one of the 1,100 polling stations, they will first undergo a respiratory symptom and temperature screening.
+When voters arrive at one of the 1,100 polling stations, they will first undergo temperature screening.

 Those with a fever of 37.5 degrees Celsius and above will be asked to vote during a special voting hour of 7pm to 8pm.
 Those on stay-home notices also have to vote at this time.